hstarmans/hexastorm_design/README.md

 This design was hard to change or visualize.
 The hexastorm logo generator can be used to create an STL from the Hexastrom logo.
 The Hexastorm logo will be used as a trademark for hexastorm and should be considered copy-right.
 The STLs of the proof of concept model were made with a startup license of SolidEdge.
 Only the STLs are shown online.
-The new design will be made with Freecad 0.18 using the [https://github.com/realthunder/FreeCAD_assembly3](assembly3] module by [https://github.com/realthunder](realthunder).
+The new design will be made with Freecad 0.18 using the [assembly3](https://github.com/realthunder/FreeCAD_assembly3) module by [realthunder](https://github.com/realthunder).
-The scanhead is calibrated with a [https://en.ids-imaging.com/home.html](ueye camera) for which a stand was developed.
-A cheaper alternative might be to use chips provided by the Japanese [https://www.visionproc.org/index.php](vision processing commnunity) on for example a Raspberry Pi 3.
+The scanhead is calibrated with a [ueye camera](https://en.ids-imaging.com/home.html) for which a stand was developed.
+A cheaper alternative might be to use chips provided by the Japanese [vision processing commnunity](https://www.visionproc.org/index.php) on for example a Raspberry Pi 3.